 The authentication metadata may be removed/redacted by the content/service provider.

 The content is edited and revised.
 It may be manipulated, enhanced or revised and/or combined with other prestored or generated content.
-The provenance information are provided to auth manipulation/authoring module along with the provenance information provided at the contribution (AIF-2a).
+The provenance information is provided to authentication authoring function along with the provenance information provided at the contribution (AIF-2a).
 The new parts of the content may have its own provenance information.

-Additional authentication metadata is included during the media packaging and manifest generation (AIF-2b/2c).
+Additional authentication metadata is included during the media packaging and streaming manifest generation (AIF-2b/2c).

-The media presentation may be repackaged at the network or client side or transmitted by a transmitter.
+The media presentation may be repackaged at the network or client side.
 Such operations maintain the authentication metadata for the part of media originated from the service provider.

-The inserted content (such as inserted ad) should not impact the authentication metadata nor verification of the main content.
+The inserted content (such as inserted ad) does not impact on the authentication metadata nor verification of the main content.

-Each inserted content may add its own authentication information.
+Each inserted content can include its own authentication metadata.

-If the inserted content causes failure in the verification of the main content, it should either
+If the inserted content causes failure in the verification of the main content, it either

-Remove signaling that the manifest to avoid confusing the player, or
+removes signaling that the manifest to avoid confusing the player, or

-Add the new authentication metadata for the combined content.
+adds the new authentication metadata for the combined content.

-The player/receiver uses the verification module (AIF-3) for media verification through AIF-5.
+The player/receiver uses the authentication verifier function (AIF-3) for media verification through AIF-5.

-The player may use the manifest to select the media that can be verified.
+The player can use the manifest to select the media that can be verified.

-The verification may occur during the playback of media.
+The verification can occur during the playback of media.

 The following authentication interfaces are defined: